Haak0/Haak0.github.io/index.md

 Computer Information Technology

 # About me
 24, Oglala Sioux Tribe.
 I am currently in my first year of the C.I.T program at United Tribes.
 I moved to North Dakota 3 1/2 years ago.

 # what are you excited about learning from the esiil stars intership?
-Excited to earn the Python language.
+Excited to learn the Python language, meet new people.
+Also, to gain a better understanding of earth data science.